 Year round, kids will still love going to the park to see the 24-foot-tall rabbit statues.
-The Dancing Hares artwork is made from everyday items – so it’s heaps of fun to just stare at as well!
+The Dancing Hares artwork is a public art sculpture made from everyday items – so it’s heaps of fun to just stare at as well!

-Pro Tip: A paved 1.5-mile loop encircles Ballantree Park and is a great walking track for visitors of all ages.
+Pro Tip: A paved 1.5-mile loop encircles Ballantrae Park and is a great walking track for visitors of all ages.

 #21 Search for the Dublin Riverboxes

 Searching for the artistic Riverboxes is one of the fun Dublin, OH things to do for visitors and locals alike!
-Using clues from the Arts Website, adventurers are tasked with finding hidden Riverboxes in some of the city’s most scenic locations along the riverside.
+Using these clues from the Dublin Arts Council, adventurers are tasked with finding hidden Riverboxes in some of the city’s most scenic locations along the riverside.

 Participants can download a Riverbox Passport Booklet.
 Once you find the boxes and stamp your passport, you can claim a prize!